 Many soils are unstable and not suitable for pond construction.
 Most silt and clay soils are generally adequate for pond construction.
 However, it may be necessary to take soil samples from the proposed site to determine:

-- Soil permeability.
-(The suitability of the soil to hold effluent).
+- soil permeability (suitability of the soil to hold effluent)

 Gravel beds, fractured rock, sandy layers and some clay soils may be prone to seepage, cracking, or tunnelling.
-If these soils cannot be avoided, ponds should be lined or an alternative system should be considered.
-Such as direct application via sprinklers.
+If these soils cannot be avoided, ponds should be lined or an alternative system should be considered, such as direct application using sprinklers.

 Pond excavations need to be monitored to ensure water, sandy and shale deposits are avoided.
 If struck the pond will require back filling.